 next-lovable

-A CLI tool to migrate React applications to Next.js 13+ (App Router).
+A powerful CLI tool to seamlessly migrate React applications to Next.js 13+ with App Router support.
+Transform your Lovable/Vite projects with just one command.

-- Converts React Router routes to Next.js App Router
+Automatically converts React Router to Next.js App Router

 Prerequisites